โ€‹ โ€‹

 3. With control, pull the right leg back to the starting position and alternate by extending the left leg straight out, then slowly lowering the left leg towards the ground.

 Modification: Omit the leg lower and only perform the alternating leg extensions.
-Note that the closer your knees are to your chest, the easier this ab exercise will be.
-The farther your knees are from your chest, the more intensity you’ll feel.
+The closer your knees are to your chest, the easier this ab exercise will be.
+The farther your knees are from your chest, the more intensity youโ€™ll feel.

-Alternating Leg Kick Out and Two Circles
+6. Alternating Leg Kick Out and 2 Circles

 Targets: Transverse abdomen, upper abs, lower abs and hips.